April 24, 2017

 In language arts this week we will be:

--learning about the spelling pattern of /er/ - this weeks spelling words will focus on this phonics skill.
+-learning about another sound made by /oo/ - our spelling words will focus on this spelling pattern.

 -working on our handwriting skills.